 Subnets – Network Segments within VPCs

 Organizations can create multiple subnets to further divide the VPC network into smaller logical networks within a single AZ.
-They have the flexibility to choose whether to make the subnets public or private, which can help them isolate different parts of their infrastructure and control access between the different subnets.
+These organizations have the flexibility to choose whether to make the subnets public or private, which can help them isolate different parts of their infrastructure and control access between the different subnets.